dotnet/spark/deployment/README.md

    # For example, you can run the following on Linux using `zip`.
    foo@bar:~/path/to/app/bin/Release/netcoreapp2.1/ubuntu.16.04-x64/publish$ zip -r <your app>.zip .
    ```
-4. Upload the following to a distributed file system (e.g., HDFS, WASB, ADLS, S3) that your cluster has access to:
+4. Upload the following to a distributed file system (e.g., HDFS, WASB, ADLS, S3, DBFS) that your cluster has access to:
    * `microsoft-spark-<spark_majorversion.spark_minorversion.x>-<spark_dotnet_version>.jar` (Included as part of the [Microsoft.Spark](https://www.nuget.org/packages/Microsoft.Spark/) nuget and is colocated in your app's build output directory)
    * `<your app>.zip`
    * Files (e.g., dependency files, common data accessible to every worker) or Assemblies (e.g., DLLs that contain your user-defined functions, libraries that your `app` depends on) to be placed in the working directory of each executor.